MauryJohnson/ASCII-ANIMATION/README.md

 1. Create functionality for making a sprite with images associated with it.
 2. Create an option to save and load a sprite with all of its abilities specified.
 3. Allow movement options teleport, optimal, or diagonal.
 4. Create a physics engine to handle this 2D environment.
-Then create a tool to make rigid body projectiles.
+Then create a tool to make rigid body projectiles which can also be saved.
 ### Tools

 Created with [Nodeclipse](https://github.com/Nodeclipse/nodeclipse-1)